Dining Guide for the Top Restaurants at Graton Casino in Rohnert Park

 Details: Graton Resort & Casino, 288 Golf Course Drive W., Rohnert Park.

 After a day of serious play, you'll want to settle in for the night so you can get a bright and early start in the morning.
-The recently remodeled Hampton Inn & Suites by Hilton Rohnert Park offers a complimentary hot breakfast, free Wi-Fi, a fitness facility, and pool.

-Opened in September 2017, the eco-friendly Oxford Suites Sonoma County includes 163 non-smoking executive suites and an onsite restaurant.
+Hampton Inn & Suites by Hilton Rohnert Park offers a complimentary hot breakfast, free Wi-Fi, a fitness facility, and pool.
+Eco-friendly Oxford Suites Sonoma County includes 163 non-smoking executive suites and an onsite restaurant.
 And located near the bowling center, the Doubletree by Hilton Hotel Sonoma Wine Country features 245 guestrooms and a selection of suites.

 A number of other national chains offer lodging in Rohnert Park; to learn more read Where to Stay in Rohnert Park.

 Written by Sonoma Insider Carey Sweet.